-The incidence of cancer around the globe seems to be in direct proportion to the amount of chemicals, pesticides, and fertilizers used in the production of food.
+The incidence of cancer around the globe seems to be in direct proportion to the number of chemicals, pesticides, and fertilizers used in the production of food.
 While there may certainly be other factors like pollution (chemicals breathed in or swallowed in water) or just the fact of living in a more stressful world (body chemistry), the correlation between chemicals in our food supply and the rise in cancer cannot be ignored

-Some of the most common carcinogens (cancer causing agents) are still commonly found in foods we eat every day.
-Any processed meat that is preserved by chemical preservatives carry a risk, so although they can be generally consumed without fear, they should be limited to no more than a few ounces 3-4 times a week.
+Some of the most common carcinogens (cancer-causing agents) are still commonly found in foods we eat every day.
+Any processed meat that is preserved by chemical preservatives carries a risk, so although they can be generally consumed without fear, they should be limited to no more than a few ounces 3-4 times a week.

 Salami, sausage, ham, and hot dogs are the worst because of all the salt, chemicals, and other possible additives used in processing them, so eating organic meat or grass-fed beef is going to be better for you in the long run.
 When choosing bacon or sausage or other such products, make sure you get nitrate/nitrite-free.

 Organic food production is also better for the environment.

 Whether grown or raised, food production on a massive scale usually leaves the soil in worse condition when not done organically.
 Fertilizers and pesticides artificially add nutrients to the soil and cannot replace soil that is enriched naturally.
-The result is that mass produced food with chemical enhancements are less nutritious and less flavorful too.
+The result is that mass-produced food with chemical enhancements is less nutritious and less flavorful too.

 It used to be common practice to let fields lie fallow, letting them sit for a season without crops so they could restore the fertility naturally.
 With the growth of corporate farming that aims to maximize profits, such practices disappeared, and chemicals are added yearly to keep the nutrient levels up artificially.

 Those chemicals are in the water supply, the soil, and eventually in the food and our digestive systems.